White Collar Defense and Investigations

 Kauai Island Utility Cooperative, the exclusive retail electric service provider for the Hawaiian island of Kauai, in an investigation and criminal and civil cases relating to alleged violations of federal and endangered species statutes.

-Southern Union Company, a publicly listed corporation and one of the largest diversified natural gas operations in the United States, in the grand jury investigation and subsequent criminal prosecution and trial of Southern Union relating to its storage of mercury at its Pawtucket, Rhode Island, facility.
+Southern Union, a publicly listed corporation and one of the largest diversified natural gas operations in the United States, in the grand jury investigation and subsequent criminal prosecution and trial of Southern Union relating to its storage of mercury at its Pawtucket, Rhode Island, facility.